fogleman/Craft/README.md

     make
     ./craft

+### Tests

+Follow the TEST structure within `tests/tests.cpp` to add unit tests to your code.
+It is structured to allow multiple tests under one test suite, so each feature can have multiple tests under it.

+Once your tests are written, follow the normal build procedure above and then target the new `./runTests` executable.

 ### Multiplayer

 After many years, craft.michaelfogleman.com has been taken down.
 See the [Server](#server) section for info on self-hosting.